akersh-s/sample-skill-nodejs-sauce-boss/content/4-databinding/a-storyboard.md

 > **Note**
 >
-> For this part of the activity, we will be updating our
+> For this part of the activity, we will be creating and updating our
 > **RecipeIntent**'s APL Document.
-> Make sure that you have saved any changes you've made in the [APL authoring tool](https://developer.amazon.com/alexa/console/ask/displays/) to your **launchrequest.json**
+> Make sure that you have saved any changes you've made in the [APL authoring tool](https://developer.amazon.com/alexa/console/ask/displays/) to your **launchrequest.json** APL Document.

 **2.1.** First start by opening up the [APL authoring tool](https://developer.amazon.com/alexa/console/ask/displays/).